 - 1 tsp Asian chili garlic sauce

-- 1 Tbsp agave, maple syrup or honey (if not vegan)
+- 1 Tbsp agave or maple syrup (or honey if not vegan)

-- 5 carrots, washed and ribboned with vegetable peeler
+- 5 medium carrots (washed and ribboned with vegetable peeler)

-- 1 zucchini, washed and ribboned with vegetable peeler
+- 1 medium zucchini (washed and ribboned with vegetable peeler)

 - Toppings: peanut sauce, sriracha, crushed peanuts, cilantro

-- Divide between two serving plates and top with peanut sauce, fresh cilantro, sriracha and crushed peanuts.
+Divide between two serving plates (as original recipe is written) and top with peanut sauce, fresh cilantro, sriracha, and crushed peanuts.

 *Nutrition information is a rough estimate for 1/2 the recipe with 1/4 cup peanut sauce.